Editing, Proofreading, and Peer Reviews

 Transitions

 Many students are concerned about whether their paper "flows".
-Besides the critical componenets of a thesis statement, focus, and organization that are needed to insure "flow", it is also important to use transitional words and phrases.
-For a complete discussion of using transtitional words and phrases please view the links below.
+Besides the critical components of a thesis statement, focus, and organization that is needed to ensure "flow", it is also important to use transitional words and phrases.
+For a complete discussion of using transitional words and phrases please view the links below:

-Transitional Words and Phrases (From University of Wisconsin- Madison)
+Transitional Words and Phrases (From the University of Wisconsin- Madison)

 Concise Sentences

-Clear, Concise, and Direct Sentences (From University of Wisconsin-Madison)
+Clear, Concise, and Direct Sentences (From the University of Wisconsin-Madison)